adrianmarple/orbitron/games/README.md

  - `add_color_to_pixel`: Name says it all.
  - `render_pulse`: Renders a pulse that spans the entire sphere (used for instance in the ready pulse, countdown, and explostion shockwaves)
  - `render_ring`: Renders a solid ring on the sphere (used in the victory sequence)
+ - `weighted_random`: Chooses a random entry from a list of values according to a corresponding list of weights (or using a dict mapping values to weights).
+For example, if the values are `['a', 'b', 'c']` and the weights `[0.5, 0, 1]`.
+It will never choose `'b'`, will have a 1 in 3 chance of choosing `'a'`, and likewise a 2 in 3 chance of choosing `'c'`.

 ### Colors